 Esophageal obstruction (choke) is a condition in which the esophagus is obstructed by food masses or foreign objects.
 It is by far the most common esophageal disease in horses.
-Obstruction is most common when a horse quickly eats dried grains or hay.
+Obstruction is most common when a horse quickly eats dried grain, beet pulp, or hay.
 Diseased teeth can also limit the ability of a horse to chew forage.

 The classic sign associated with choke is regurgitation of food through the nostrils.
 When saliva and food is discharged through the nasal openings, the materials often spill into the airway.
 This brings on coughing.
 The horse may also drool excessively or grind its teeth.
 The horse is anxious and may stretch and arch its neck but may still attempt to continue to either eat or drink.
 The horse should be moved away from any food or water, or food and water removed from its stall.
 Objects lodged in the upper esophagus may be felt by the veterinarian during examination.
 An endoscope or failure to pass a feeding tube may be used to confirm the diagnosis.

 Many cases of obstruction caused by greedily eaten grain or hay improve on their own.
 The horse should be kept off feed and water as directed by a veterinarian.
-Mild sedatives, muscle relaxants, or smooth muscle stimulants may be prescribed.
-Horses should be monitored, because recovery may take from a few hours to several days.
-The longer the obstruction is present, the greater the danger of damage from pressure on the tissues of the esophagus and complications such as aspiration pneumonia (inflammation caused by inhalation of food particles into the lungs).
+Mild sedatives, muscle relaxants, or other medications may be prescribed.
+The longer the obstruction is present, the greater the danger of damage from pressure on the tissues of the esophagus and complications, such as aspiration pneumonia (inflammation caused by inhalation of food particles into the lungs).

 The main complication of choke is aspiration pneumonia caused by inhalation of food.
 Longterm obstruction can cause tissue death in the esophagus due to prolonged contact with the mass of food.
-Constrictions of the esophagus from scar tissue can also result (see below).
+Constrictions of the esophagus from scar tissue (called strictures) can also result (see below).
 The esophagus can also rupture, which is often fatal, especially if it occurs within the chest.
 If the rupture is located within the neck, it may respond to draining, flushing, and placement of a feeding tube.

 Esophageal strictures of unknown cause are sometimes seen in foals.
-Diagnosis can be difficult because the signs are similar to those seen in foals with cleft palates or cysts in the throat, or a displaced soft palate.
+Diagnosis can be difficult because the signs are similar to those seen in foals with cleft palates, cysts in the throat, or a displaced soft palate.
 Esophageal strictures in older horses typically result from damage caused by an esophageal obstruction (see above).
 The diagnosis is confirmed by inserting an endoscope (a flexible tube with a tiny camera at the end) to examine the esophagus.
-If the esophagus is narrowed, the condition is treated with dietary changes (such as soaking the food), dilation (stretching of the narrowed region) or with surgery.
+Depending on the cause, the condition is treated with dietary changes (such as soaking the food), dilation (stretching of the narrowed region), or with surgery.